|

-So what can possibly be left for 2010?
+So what is left for 2010?
 Lots actually.
 I just placed orders for new, more powerful computers and software that will enhance the production of NewWoodworker.com content.
 I am sure that there will be more hardware investments along the way as well.
 Over the 10-plus years NewWoodworker.com has been in existence it has become very clear that it will never be a cheap site to operate.
 The monetary investment and effort necessary to maintain the quality and flow of material never subsides.

 I do plan to skew the percentage of Tool Reviews to How-To content a bit more to the How-To side in 2010.
 I also plan to update some of the early videos to apply our new and much-improved technology that is coming on-board now.
 The list of needed stories always grows and the suggestions from the NewWoodworker.com viewers continue to come in so a lack of ideas is not a problem.